How Much Did It Cost Us To Live in France for one year?

-Granted, you need to buy some things to make the home more cozy.
+Granted, you need to buy some things to make the home cozier.
 For instance, I bought a few pans, a chef knife, a pressure cooker and 2 comforters.

 (On the flip side, our new landlords in France pay for anything we need for our house so it just depends).

-Another thing that will effect price of your flat is the location, for example.
+Another thing that will affect the price of your flat is the location, for example.

 I’ve seen places as big as ours rent for 500 euros but they are in very rural places that usually require you to have a car.
 We opted for cities and towns with public transportation so we did not have to buy a car.

 - Marseille City: 1,300 Euros

 - 3 Large Bedrooms in 100 Sq Meter (1,100 sq ft) Flat in the center of the city close to metros, shops, amenities, trains etc.